 Stock-Based Compensation.
-The Company adopted SFAS 123(R) on January 1, 2006, which requires us to recognize compensation costs for the grant-date fair value of awards issued after the adoption date and for the portion of awards for which the requisite service period had not previously been rendered.
-The increase in expense in 2007 over 2006 is due to additional stock option grants awarded during the year.
-Prior to 2006, the Company applied the intrinsic value method of measuring compensation costs which did not trigger expense recognition in prior periods.
+The Company adopted SFAS 123(R) on January 1, 2006, which requires recognition of compensation costs associated with the grant-date fair value of awards issued after the adoption date and for the portion of awards for which the requisite service period had not previously been rendered.
+Costs increased \$0.2 million during the year as a result of new awards.
+The increase in expense of \$0.4 million in 2007 over 2006 was also due to additional stock option grants awarded during the year.
+The weighted average fair value of awards issued in 2007 was \$4.57 per share and the weighted average fair value of the 2008 awards was \$2.57 per share.
 The Company uses stock-based compensation to retain existing employees, recruit new employees and is considered an important part of overall compensation.
 The Company expects to continue using stock-based compensation in the future.